 It’s important to note that this is not where the work ends.

 Warming centres provide a short-term solution to the much more complicated issues of homelessness and poverty.
-Winnipeg needs a robust and ongoing Extreme Weather Strategy and that work is being led by End Homelessness Winnipeg.
+Winnipeg needs a robust and ongoing Extreme Weather Strategy and End Homelessness Winnipeg is leading that work.
 But women don’t just experience homelessness in the winter – an Extreme Weather Strategy must fit within a comprehensive plan to prevent and address women’s homelessness.
 Thanks to the support of Status of Women Canada, we are currently conducting extensive research that will result in a Gender-Based Strategy to End Homelessness in Winnipeg.

 Women, trans, two-spirit and non-binary individuals experience unique paths to homelessness that require equally unique solutions.
-Our plan will ensure Winnipeg’s efforts to address homelessness include a gender-based approach so that these individuals no longer fall through the cracks.
+Our plan will ensure that Winnipeg’s efforts to address homelessness include a gender-based approach to prevent these individuals from falling through the cracks.

-We believe everyone should have access to housing, safety, dignity and warmth and thanks to our incredible partners, our city has a little more of each.
+We believe everyone should have access to housing, safety, dignity and warmth.
+Thanks to our incredible partners, our city has a little more of each.